I love to write. For me, writing is a special place where I feel good and happy.

 These are the top 7 things I’ve learned about writing design articles, development tutorials, and reviews on tools and frameworks.
 I’m grateful for each lesson, and I’m excited to learn more as I continue my journey.

 To be exact, we’ve published 227 articles on our web development blog.
 Besides writing for our own blog, I have published dozens of guest posts which have been published on other news sites, magazines, and blogs.

 Each post is special to me in its own way.
 Traveling 18 months back, I had not written a single article in the development and design area.
 Even worse, as a German native speaker, I had not published a single design or development article in English.

-Looking back at that time, I have some vivid memories about how I felt.
-I was anxious, doubtful and a bit excited on how my future journey as a blogger at Usersnap would look like.
+Looking back at that time, I have some vivid memories of how I felt.
+I was anxious, doubtful and a bit excited about how my future journey as a blogger at Usersnap would look like.

 1) Technology changes, and so do you

 When I look back on the first articles I’ve published on our blog, I cringe.
 I was a newbie to SaaS, had some background in web development and managing digital projects.
 I had yet to learn a lot about writing styles, grammar, and formatting.

 I’ve once written about how code and people change.
 And so did my writing.